 Colocasia gigantea ‘Thailand Giant‘

-Synonyms of Leucocasia gigantea (4) (Updated on 1-17-21): Arisaema fouyou H.Lév., Caladium giganteum Blume, Colocasia gigantea (Blume) Hook.f., Colocasia prunipes K.Koch & C.D.Bouché
+Synonyms of Leucocasia gigantea (4) (Updated on 11-14-22 from Plants of the World Online): Arisaema fouyou H.Lév., Caladium giganteum Blume, Colocasia gigantea (Blume) Hook.f., Colocasia prunipes K.Koch & C.D.Bouché

 Leucocasia gigantea (Blume) Schott. is now once again the correct and accepted scientific name for this species.
 The genus and species were named and described as such by Heinrich Wilhelm Schott in Oesterreichisches Botanisches Wochenblatt in 1857.
 It was first described as Caladium giganteum by Carl (Karl) Ludwig von Blume in Catalogus in 1823.